seeyew/HillYouGo/README.md

     1. We could cache information loaded via an unattached fragment.
 1. Lifecycle is problematic as I didn't completely make sure subscription are unregistered.
 1. We should also consider how to handle the case in which referesh is on-going but the user is in Detail View.
+1. Minimal setup with RecyclerViews, Fragment and activities's savedInstances.
+Need to look to make sure all best practices are followed.

 #### Layout, Style and Themes
 1. Layout is minimally done to show the data.